-Read more about the Community Development Program on the National Indigenous Australians Agency website.
+Read more about the CDP on the National Indigenous Australians Agency website.

 Transition to Work (TtW)

 - study opportunities

-You can find a provider to see if you’re eligible on the jobactive website.
+To find a provider, go to the jobactive website.

-You can also read more about Transition to Work on the Department of Employment, Skills, Small and Family Business website.
+You can also read more about TtW on the Department of Employment, Skills, Small and Family Business website.

 You may be able to get a payment if you’re studying or training.

-ABSTUDY is a group of payments for Aboriginal and Torres Strait Islander students or Australian apprentices.
+ABSTUDY is a group of payments for Aboriginal and Torres Strait Islander students or apprentices.